 PR can be a bit tricky, but if you do the research and preparation you can ‘do it yourself.’
 Most mom small business owners lack a huge budget to put toward a public relations firm.
-However, coverage in print media, online and on television can be invaluable to your overall business image.
+However, coverage in print media, online, and on television can be invaluable to your overall business image.
 And, luckily for you, it is something that can be accomplished without a large budget.

 There are many journalists and other writers who are actively searching for people like you to feature.
 If you aren’t already signed up for HARO, I suggest you quickly do so.
-The service e-mails queries three times a day and you can easily scan to see if your business or product would make a good match.
+The service emails queries and you can easily scan to see if your business or product would make a good match.
 Simply reply via email with your pitch.
 It’s like a straight shot directly to writers and other influencers.

 In addition to HARO, there are many other query services and media lists that you can inspect for media placements that would be a good match for you.
 If there is a blog or publication that stands out to you as the perfect audience for your message, a little investigative work can usually get you their contact information.
 The key here is relevance.
 Be sure that you do your due diligence by researching the outlet so that you can approach them in a way that is complimentary of their brand and not offensive.

 So, now you know who you want to pitch to, how do you go about it?
 With pitching and press release writing coverage can never be guaranteed.
-But, here are some tips to help increase your chances of being featured.
+However, I have put together some tips to help increase your chances of being featured.